-Our People Strategy
+Our People strategy

-While responding to the new reality, we continued to work in support of our "People Strategy", that is: to develop our people experience further and create physical and virtual environments that promote health and wellbeing as well as psychologically safe places where people can be themselves, are able to speak out, challenge, contribute fully and can expect to be treated with respect and fairness.
+Responding to the new reality with flexibility and a learning mindset we are continuously striving to develop our people experience further and nurture physical and virtual environments that promote health and wellbeing as well as psychologically safe places.
+Environments where our people can be themselves, are able to speak out, can challenge, are treated with respect, and have equal access to opportunities and resources to contribute fully to their own personal success and ultimately to the success of our organisation.